Sushruta Samhita: Rhinoplasty

-Sushruta's treatise provides the first written record of a cheek flap rhinoplasty, a technique still used today to reconstruct a nose.The text mentions more than 15 methods to repair it.
+Sushruta's treatise provides the first written record of a cheek flap rhinoplasty, a technique still used today to reconstruct a nose.
+The text mentions more than 15 methods to repair it.
 These include using a flap of skin from the cheek, which is akin to the most modern technique today.

 The nose in Indian society has remained a symbol of dignity and respect throughout antiquity.
 Rhinoplasty was an especially important development in India because of the long-standing tradition of rhinotomy (amputation of the nose) as a form of punishment.
 Convicted criminals would often have their noses amputated to mark them as untrustworthy, but amputation was also frequently practiced on women accused of adultery – even if they were not proven guilty.
 Once branded in this fashion, an individual had to live with the stigma for the rest of his or her life.
 Reconstructive surgery, therefore, offered a hope of redemption and normalcy.

-The practice of Rhinoplasty slowly started as a result of the need to reconstruct the external nose and later developed to full-fledged science.